ProjetPP/Documentation/data-model.md

 The PPP queries/questions are trees, where leafs are *values* and nodes are *operators*.

 ### *values*
-We describe here the diferent kind of possible *valuses.
+We describe here the diferent kind of possible *values*.

 #### *resource*
 A *resource* represents some basic object.
 It may be a person denoted by its name, a date, a location, etc. Its notation is just a string like `Douglas Adams`, `Peru` or `2014`.